 In many cases heparin necrosis is due to an allergic immune reaction involving a complex of antibody, heparin, platelet factor 4 (PF4) and platelet.
 This should be tested for as it is important not to have further heparin if it is positive.
-This form of heparin necrosis is called ‘heparin-induced thrombocytopaenia type II’.
+This form of heparin necrosis is called ‘heparin-induced thrombocytopenia type II’.

 Heparin necrosis can however occur in the absence of these antibodies and the mechanism may then be less clear.
-Blood tests would also be done for clotting factors, protein C and protein S (usually normal).
+Blood tests are also be done for clotting factors, protein C and protein S (usually normal).

 It is the combination of the clinical presentation and these results that makes the diagnosis.